reflectivity/reflectivity.github.io/projects/simple_model.md

     sub_stacks:
       <name>:
         repititions:
+                        int
-                        int   optional  (default: 1) defines how ofteh the substack is repeated.
+                        optional  (default: 1)
+                        defines how often the substack is repeated.
 A negaive value means an inversion of the order.
         stack:
+                        str
+                        optional
-                        str   optional  Same rules as for the top-level stack apply.
+                        Same rules as for the top-level stack apply.
         sequence:
+                        list
+                        optional
-                        list  optional  Instead of an other stack, the layers and their sequence are defined.
+                        Instead of an other stack, the layers and their sequence are defined.
 ```

 > Examples: